 My Monarch Came to Visit

 She proceeded to go from flower to flower.
 As she moved from one marigold to the next, she’d do this swirly little dance in the air, circling about, before landing on the next flower.

-As if she was saying “I know what happened to you today!
-Congratulations!”
+As if she were saying “I know what happened to you today!
+Congratulations!!”